Most Common Work Injuries in Massachusetts

 - Machine entanglement often takes place in a factory setting where heavy machinery and equipment are present.
 Employers should have policies in place requiring workers to wear proper safety gear and pull back long hair to prevent it from getting stuck in equipment.

 - Repetitive motion injuries.
 Typing and computer use can cause strain on the body that leads to back pain, vision problems and carpal tunnel syndrome.
-Carpal tunnel syndrome, also called median nerve compression, is caused by a pinched nerve in the wrist and leads to numbness and tingling in the arm and hand.
-There are more than three million cases of carpal tunnel syndrome in the United States per year, according to information from the Mayo Clinic.
+Carpal tunnel syndrome, also called median nerve compression, is caused by a pinched nerve in the wrist and leads to numbness and tingling in the arm and hand. according to information from the Mayo Clinic, there are more than three million cases of carpal tunnel syndrome in the United States per year.

 - On-the-job violence